-17. Capacity building and knowledge-sharing activities are important for increasing institutional capacity, which is important for the identification, implementation, and sustainability of physical investments over time.
-This component of the Strategy will be achieved through an exchange of knowledge and experience, both among participating countries and with recognized international sources of best practices.
-Capacity building and knowledge-sharing activities will prioritize the knowledge areas of energy trade, clean energy technologies, and climate change mitigation.
+- 17. Capacity building and knowledge-sharing activities will improve institutional capacity, which is important for the identification, implementation, and sustainability of physical investments over time.
+This component of the Strategy will be achieved through an exchange of knowledge and experience, both among participating countries and with recognized international sources of best practices. - 18.
+Capacity building and knowledge-sharing focusing on energy trade will focus on traderelated issues including negotiations, contracting (power purchase, power wheeling and transmission services), energy forecasting, energy regulation and regional dispatch and system control.
+Activities related to capacity building and knowledge-sharing for new and emerging technologies will emphasize, among others, three emerging new technologies: (i) energy efficiency, (ii) solar power and battery based storage, and (iii) electric vehicles.

-18. Capacity building and knowledge-sharing focusing on energy trade will focus on traderelated issues including negotiations, contracting (power purchase, power wheeling and transmission services) and regional dispatch and system control.
-Activities related to capacity building and knowledge-sharing for clean energy technologies will have two primary areas of emphasis: renewable energy and energy efficiency.
-Renewable energy activities will focus on resource surveys, and devising promotional and incentive arrangements.
-Energy efficiency activities, including Demand Side Management (DSM) and energy conservation, will focus on integrated resource planning, energy service companies and financing mechanisms.
-Climate change mitigation capacity building and knowledge-sharing will include, inter alia, discussions on riparian issues, with a focus on international experience in trans-boundary river management and protection.